Danamat07/Hospital_Appointment_System/README.md

 ![C#](https://img.shields.io/badge/C%23-239120?style=for-the-badge&logo=c-sharp&logoColor=white)
 ![MySQL](https://img.shields.io/badge/MySQL-4479A1?style=for-the-badge&logo=mysql&logoColor=white)
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/visualstudio/visualstudio-plain.svg" height="40" alt="visualstudio logo"  />
+- **.NET** - The framework used to build and run the application.
 - **C#** – The main programming language used for the backend and user interface (UI).
 - **Windows Forms (WinForms)** – For creating the graphical user interface.
 - **MySQL** – For database management and storing data related to patients, doctors, and appointments.
+- **Online Database** - This project uses an **online MySQL database** hosted on [sql7.freesqldatabase.com](https://www.freesqldatabase.com) for easy access by all users, ensuring the system is available from any location.
 - **Git** – For version control.

 ## 🎯 Features